 All of the above mobile internet providers operate on their own mobile network, some have better network coverage than the others.
 Faiba is a fairly new mobile internet operator on the Kenya telecom market and Telkom is also a much smaller operator compared to Airtel and Safaricom.

 When you travel to Kenya you will see the green color of Safaricom everywhere!
-They are the biggest mobile internet operator, Airtel and Telkom stores can be found pretty easy as well, but a Faiba store is definitely harder to find.
+They are the biggest mobile internet operator, Airtel and Telkom stores can be found pretty easy as well, but a Faiba store is surely much harder to find.

 Prepaid sim card registration in Kenya